 By SHERWIN DE VERA

 International human rights law makes it imperative for governments to uphold the principle of free and prior informed consent.
-FPIC is viewed by the United Nations and indigenous peoples organizations as an important instrument of the right to self-determination.
-Under Philippine law, FPIC is supposed to be guaranteed by Republic Act 8371, the Indigenous Peoples Right Act (IPRA) of 1997.
+FPIC is viewed by the United Nations and indigenous peoples organizations as an essential instrument of the right to self-determination.
+Under Philippine law, FPIC is supposed to be guaranteed by the Republic Act 8371, the Indigenous Peoples Right Act (IPRA) of 1997.

 CPA secretary general Sarah Dekdeken states that the National Irrigation Administration (NIA) has failed to respect FPIC and the guidelines that govern the process.
 She cites the non-disclosure of the loan agreement provisions and the start of construction activities even before the issuance of the Certification Precondition for the project by the National Commission on Indigenous Peoples (NCIP).